cran/MHCtools/README.md

 ### Welcome to the R package MHCtools

-This package contains ten tools for bioinformatical processing and analysis of major histocompatibility complex (MHC) data.
+This package contains twelve tools for bioinformatical processing and analysis of major histocompatibility complex (MHC) data.
 The functions are tailored for amplicon data sets that have been filtered using the 'dada2' method (Callahan et al. 2016; for more information visit <https://benjjneb.github.io/dada2/>), but even other data sets can be analyzed.
 Each of the functions are described below.
 For usage examples, please inspect the help pages for each function.

 ### Evolutionary and functional differences between sequences